woocart/localizations/UK/products-electronics.md

 Price: 2,399.99

 It’s razor thin, feather-light, and even faster and more powerful than before.
-It has the brightest, most colorful Mac notebook display ever.
+It has the brightest, most colourful Mac notebook display ever.
 And it features the Touch Bar, a Multi-Touch enabled strip of glass built into the keyboard for instant access to the tools you want, right when you want them.
 MacBook Pro is built on groundbreaking ideas.
 And it’s ready for yours.

 - 2.9GHz quad-core Intel Core i7 processor with Turbo Boost up to 3.9GHz.
 - 16GB 2133MHz LPDDR3 memory.